A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Experiments

 We implement TLF in the Java programming language using the Weka APIs~\cite{witten2016data}.
-The source code of TLF is available at GitHub (\url{https://github.com/grahman20/TLF}).
+Upon acceptance, the source code of TLF will be made available at GitHub.
 We also implement an existing technique called SHDA~\cite{sukhija2019supervised}.
 For implementing the RF and SysFor, we use the Java code from the Weka platform~\cite{witten2016data}.
+For SHOT++\footnote{SHOT++ code: \url{https://github.com/tim-learn/SHOT-plus}}, TNT\footnote{\url{https://github.com/wyharveychen/TransferNeuralTrees}} and TOHAN\footnote{TOHAN code: \url{https://github.com/Haoang97/TOHAN}}, we use the code available at GitHub.
 All other methods are already available in the MEDA framework~\cite{wang2018visual}.
 We use the default settings of the methods while running the experiment.